visgl/deck.gl/docs/developer-guide/performance.md

 ## Layer Precision

-* 32 bit precision is the default in most layers which means that there is a limit to precision that usually becomes evident at high zoom levels (objects start to "wobble" at around mercator zoom 18).
-These precision can be worked around by setting the `fp64` prop to true, or by using an offset mode based coordinate system (assumes data is clusted around a local center).
-Flipping on 64 bit precision affects performance as described above and in the separate chapter about the 64-bit GPU solution in deck.gl.
+UPDATE: Since v6.1, deck.gl uses a hybrid 32 bit projection mode that achieves "64-bit precision" with "32-bit performance" (10x faster).
+It is no longer required to set the `fp64` prop to true, or top use an "offset mode" based coordinate system (in fact, this automatically done under the hood).

 ## Layer Picking Performance